The Jan and Niles Davies Learning Center

 The Jan and Niles Davies Learning Center is a not-for-profit corporation licensed by the New York State Office of Family and Childrens Services.

 The Center’s philosophy is that of a developmental approach.
 We support physical, social- emotional and intellectual growth through age appropriate activities.
 Children learn and grow in many ways.
 Our goal is to make this an exciting time of learning and discovery, which is unique and meaningful for each individual child.
-The curriculum and teaching approach is based on the National Association for the Education of Young Children’s (NAEYC) publication on developmentally appropriate practice.
+The curriculum and teaching approach is based on the National Association for the Education of Young Children’s (NAEYC) publication on developmentally appropriate practice as well as The Creative Curriculum.
 The Jan and Niles Davies Learning Center is committed to providing high quality early childhood programming.

 6 weeks to 18 months Ratio 1:4